As much as resistance training should be tied together with weight loss, it is unfortunately a neglected form of exercise for most.

 Side note: Just like you need a caloric deficit to lose weight, you need a caloric surplus to gain weight.
 As with losing weight, slower is always better.
-For more on muscular hypertrophy (muscle growth), keep a look out for my upcoming article, Muscular Hypertrophy: What is it?
-How it happens?
-And How it benefits your weight loss goals?
+For more on muscular hypertrophy (muscle growth), see this article here.

-How to Implement Resistance Exercise into Your Program
+How to Implement Resistance Exercise into Your Weight Loss Program

 The American College of Sports Medicine Resistance Exercise Guidelines (3)